simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

   by setting `validate.authnrequest` to `false`.
 If unset (or set to true) signatures will be validated if present and requests not passing validation will be refused.
 - In the  core:TargetedID authproc-filter, the `attributename` setting has been renamed to `identifyingAttribute`.
+  Similarly, in the  saml:AttributeNameID, saml:PersistentNameID and saml:SQLPersistentNameId authproc-filters, the
+  `attribute` setting has been renamed to `identifyingAttribute` for consistency with other NameID filters.
 - The default encryption algorithm is set from `AES128_CBC` to `AES128_GCM`.
   It is possible to switch back via the `sharedkey_algorithm`.
   Note however that CBC is vulnerable to the Padding oracle attack.